DanielYyork/polymer_simulator/README.md

 <img width="510" alt="jupyter_tut" src="https://github.com/DanielYyork/polymer_simulator/assets/93723782/9718b875-aeb0-421b-a134-87e945d9b585">

+    No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into the browser, this will launch jupyter notebook (fingers crossed!)

+    From there we can naviagate to the jupyter notebook folder and launch notebooks from there.

+    For now, we will close the notebook and ensure our other packages are working properly.

+    To close the notebook, return to ubuntu hold "ctr" + "c" at the same time, you will be asked if you want to close jupyter notebook - yes!

 4. Ensure packages are available

    Before running any code, it is recommended to check the availiability of different packages.